-1. The Innovation, Cybersecurity and Technology (H) Committee will:
+1. The Innovation, Cybersecurity, and Technology (H) Committee will:

 - A. Provide forums, resources, and materials for the discussion of insurance sector developments in cybersecurity and data privacy to educate state insurance regulators on how these developments affect consumer protection, insurer and producer oversight, marketplace dynamics, and the state-based insurance regulatory framework. - B. Discuss emerging issues related to cybersecurity, including cybersecurity event reporting, and consumer data privacy protections.
-Monitor and advise on the cybersecurity insurance market including rating, underwriting, product development and loss control.
-Report on the cyber insurance market including data reported within the Cybersecurity Insurance and Identity Theft Coverage Supplement. - C. Coordinate with various subject matter expert groups on insurer internal cybersecurity.
-Discuss emerging developments and best risk management, internal controls, and governance practices and how jurisdictions can best address industry cyber risks and challenges.
-Work with the Center for Insurance Policy and Research to analyze cybersecurity related information from various data sources. - D. Provide forums, resources, and materials for the discussion of innovation and technology developments in the insurance sector, including the collection and use of data by insurers and state insurance regulators and new products, services, and distribution platforms.
-Educate state insurance regulators on how these developments affect consumer protection, data privacy, insurer and producer oversight, marketplace dynamics, and the state-based insurance regulatory framework. - E. Discuss emerging technologies and innovations related to companies, producers, regulators or licensees in addition to potential implications of these technologies for the state-based insurance regulatory structure-including, but not limited to, reviewing new products and technologies affecting the insurance space and the associated regulatory implications. - F. Consider and coordinate the development of regulatory guidance including model laws or model law revisions, white papers, and other recommendations related to innovation, cybersecurity, data privacy, use of big data and AI/ML in the business of insurance, and technology, as appropriate.
-Consider best practices related to cybersecurity event tracking and coordination. - G. Track the implementation of and issues related to all model laws pertaining to innovation, technology, data privacy, and cybersecurity including but not limited to, the NAIC Insurance Data Security Model Law (Model #668), Insurance Information and Privacy and Privacy Protections Model Act (Model #670), Privacy of Consumer Financial and Health Information
+Monitor and advise on the cybersecurity insurance market, including rating, underwriting, claims, product development, and loss control.
+Report on the cyber insurance market, including data reported within the Cybersecurity Insurance and Identity Theft Coverage Supplement. - C. Coordinate with various subject matter expert (SME) groups on insurer and producer internal cybersecurity.
+Discuss emerging developments; best practices for risk management, internal control, and governance; and how state insurance regulators can best address industry cyber risks and challenges.
+Work with the Center for Insurance Policy and Research (CIPR) to analyze cybersecurity related information from various data sources. - D. Provide forums, resources, and materials for the discussion of innovation and technology developments in the insurance sector, including the collection and use of data by insurers, producers, and state insurance regulators; as well as new products, services, and distribution platforms.
+Educate state insurance regulators on how these developments affect consumer protection, data privacy, insurer and producer oversight, marketplace dynamics, and the state-based insurance regulatory framework. - E. Discuss emerging technologies and innovations related to insurance; and insurers, producers, state insurance regulators, licensees, or vendors; and the potential implications of these technologies for the state-based insurance regulatory structure-including reviewing new products and technologies affecting the insurance sector, and associated regulatory implications. - F. Consider and coordinate the development of regulatory guidance and examination standards related to innovation, cybersecurity, data privacy, the use of big data and artificial intelligence (AI) including machine learning (ML) in the business of insurance, and technology, including drafting and revising model laws, white papers, and other recommendations as appropriate.